Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 Key details:

-- **2.17 is deliberately not 2.0.** An exact harmonic makes the motion strictly periodic at the fundamental, and the eye picks a one-second loop out of a field instantly.
+- **2.17 is deliberately not 2.0.** An exact harmonic makes the motion strictly periodic at the fundamental.
+The eye picks a one-second loop out of a field instantly.
 - **Lateral sway is 35% of downwind.** A stem that only moves in the wind plane reads as a hinge, not a plant.
 - **Amplitude scales with height squared**, the first mode shape of a cantilever beam.
-- **Side axis falls back to +X when wind points straight up.** `cross` degenerates there and normalising it would put a NaN into the vertex position.
+- **Side axis falls back to +X when wind points straight up.** `cross` degenerates there.
+Normalising it would put a NaN into the vertex position.

 Base frequency: 0.26 Hz.
 Amplitude: 0.030 m per m/s of wind speed.